spluttflob/Ocean_Level_Radar/README.md

 ### STM32 on XM125

-The STM32 microcontroller on the XM125 radar can be given a custom program to enable measurements at longer range (for tall piers and the like) or otherwise optimized for our use.
+The STM32 microcontroller on the XM125 radar can be given a custom program to enable measurements at longer range (for tall piers and the like) or be otherwise optimized for our use.

 A temporary hack, used until we get the STM32 files set up as we prefer them and decide how best to configure the radar, is to use a binary copy of the last